Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach: Numerical experiments

-where $x_j$ is the $j$-th component of vector $x\in \mathbb{R}^{d_1}$, and $\alpha_j^i$ are the parameters pending to be optimized.
-A truncation on the domain of the basis functions is applied so that $u_i^{\pi, m}$ inherits the Lipschitz continuity.
-Then, for the Direct Extension, we shall use the same type of basis functions to approximate $v_i^{\pi, m}$, and therefore, new parameters $\beta_{kj}^i$ for $k=1,2,\ldots, d_1$, are introduced and needed to be solved for.
-While for our proposed Algorithm \ref{our_algo}, a differentiation approach is applied to equation \eqref{u_basis_approx}, i.e.,
+For the Direct Extension, the same type of basis functions is employed to approximate \(v_i^{\pi,m}\).
+Consequently, an additional set of parameters $\{\beta^{i,m}\}$ is introduced and needs to be optimized.
+In contrast, for our proposed Algorithm~\ref{our_algo}, a differentiation approach is applied to \eqref{u_basis_approx}, namely,